How To Recover Damages After Government Employee Causes A Crash.

 Section 101.023 of the Civil Practices and Remedies Code limits damages for each tier of governmental unit.
 An injury claim against a statewide agency is capped at $250,000 per person and $500,000 per accident.
 But damages recovered from a local agency like as a school district are capped at $100,000 per person and $300,000 per crash — often not enough money to pay all damages, especially if many children, multiple vehicles, and/or serious injuries are involved.

 Note that this cap is only placed on the school district, not on other at-fault parties.
 For example, if your child was injured when his bus driver collided with a delivery truck driver, you might have claims against the school district as well as the delivery company and its driver.

 Injury claims generally have a two-year statute of limitation.
 But in a trap for the unwary, these are some of the only cases that require the injured person to first provide notice within six months of the crash.
 Further, certain information must be furnished or the lawsuit can be dismissed.

 4. Going to court

-Suffice it to say that an injured person should contact a personal injury attorney if he has been injured by a state government employee.
+Litigation is an ardous and complicated process.
+An injured person should contact a personal injury attorney if he has been injured by a state government employee.
 I only handle collision cases and am happy to answer your questions.